Overview of SogoTrade fees and charges

 If you want to trade on margin and prefer to hold your positions long, financing costs can be significant.

 |Apple CFD financing rate||-||-||-|

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

 SogoTrade non-trading fees

-When it comes to looking at all the non-trading fees SogoTrade is an expensive broker.
-This means that they tend to charge you a lot for non-trading related activities on your trading account, like withdrawal fee.
+When it comes to looking at all the non-trading fees SogoTrade is an average broker.
+This means that some of the non-trading fees are high, but the others are low or not charged at all.